The 20 Best Baller-Gerold Syndrome Doctors Near Me in Durham, NC

 Offers Telehealth

-Laura Enyedi is a Pediatrics provider in Durham, North Carolina.
-Dr. Enyedi has been practicing medicine for over 32 years and is rated as an Experienced provider by MediFind in the treatment of Baller-Gerold Syndrome.
-Her top areas of expertise are Strabismus, Brown Syndrome, Esotropia, and Microphthalmia with Linear Skin Defects Syndrome.
+Laura Enyedi is a Pediatrics provider practicing medicine in Durham, North Carolina.
+She has been practicing medicine for over 33 years.
+Dr. Enyedi is rated as an Experienced provider by MediFind in the treatment of Baller-Gerold Syndrome.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Strabismus, Brown Syndrome, Esotropia, and Microphthalmia with Linear Skin Defects Syndrome.
+Dr. Enyedi is board certified in American Board Of Ophthalmology, Ophthalmology.

 Experienced in Baller-Gerold Syndrome